bigzijing/Geopython-Conference-2018/README.md

     intxnOp.setName(outputName)

 ```
 4. Save the script, and on the Python Console select Open Script and open the script you just saved, after that, select Run Script on the Python Console.
-What happened is that you created a method in the script such that when the script is run, a method named **intersect_layers** is available to be called, which takes 3 variable inputs **layer1, layer2** and **outputName**
+What happened is that you created a function in the script such that when the script is run, a function named **intersect_layers** is available to be called, which takes 3 variable inputs **layer1, layer2** and **outputName**
-5. When you call the method with the correct inputs, it will create and output, with the name of outputName, which is the intersection of the first 2 input vector layers
+5. When you call the function with the correct inputs, it will create and output, with the name of outputName, which is the intersection of the first 2 input vector layers
 6. For this to work for us, we have to assign the **Environment** layer and **Impact Area** layer
 7. Hint:
 ```